Learn: Carbon accounting

 Net zero

-Net zero is a long-term strategy that requires a business to decarbonise its operations through efficiency, renewable energy, electrification, and other means.
-Improvements may need to be made to everything from buildings and machinery to suppliers and waste disposal systems.
+Net zero is a long-term strategy that requires a business to decarbonise its operations through efficiency, renewable energy, electrification, supply chain management, and any other relevant means.
+Improvements will need to be made in all operational areas from buildings and machinery to suppliers and waste disposal systems.
+The reduction strategies an organisation implements will rely heavily on what initially drove the baseline emissions.

 Carbon neutral vs net zero